aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement.md

 ~~~~
 {: #fig-cloud-access-optical title="Multi-cloud access through an OTN"}

-   A customer application is connected to the cloud via one of the Customer Premises
+   In this example, a customer application is connected to the cloud via one of the Customer Premises
-   Equipment (CPE), and access cloud services are hosted in multiple clouds that are
+   Equipment (CPE), and cloud services are hosted in multiple clouds that are
    attached to different cloud gateways.
 Layer 2 or Layer 3 Virtual Private Networks
    (L2VPN or L3VPN) are used as overlay services on top of the OTN to support
    multi-cloud access.
 Serving as an overlay, the OTNs should provide the